msolorio/workout_app/README.md

 - Nearly instantaneous performance for data reads.
 - Allows for optimistic updates as a future feature - updating user data and creating new records client-side without waiting for a response from the server.

+**Note:** Apollo GraphQL offers caching and keeping a local cache in Redux was not entirely needed.
+I chose to implement Redux to practice coordinating the two data stores and to allow for optimistic updates as a future feature.

 <br>

 #### [Expand Image - Right click to open in new tab](https://raw.githubusercontent.com/msolorio/workout_app/main/readme-assets/client-data-strategy.png)